thedatatribune/IPL-Analysis/README.md

     └── ...
 ```

-### Contribution Guide
+### Contribution Guide :book:

 We have got a range of contributors, since we've started with this peoject.
 In fact you explore our [contributors' list](./contributors.md) to know about them!
-If you too wish to be in our contributors' list, it'd be our pleasure ;))
+If you too wish to be in our contributors' list, it'd be our pleasure :smile:
 It involves a sequence of easy and simple steps to be there so!
 Head towards our [contribution guide](./contributionGuide.md) right now to give your contribution!!

-## License
+## License ⚖️

 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details